chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 Other tools, such as Gatling and FitNesse, build up a *history* of test runs.
 This means that every *run* of the tool adds test result data, instead of replacing it with new data.
 This implies that the test results parser will receive the latest and all previous test run data.
 The parser must deal with this case by identifying runs that have already been imported.

-In addition to `files`, the test results parser script is primed with the following information:
+In addition to `files`, the following variables are used to communicate with the rest of the system:

 {:.table .table-striped}
 | Attribute | Description |